yanivnizan/knowledge-base/src/documents/docs/soomla/store/Overview.html.md

 collection: 'soomla_store'
 ---

-#**SOOMLA's Economy Framework**
+#**SOOMLA's Store Module**

 SOOMLA is the first store creation platform for mobile games.
 SOOMLA helps you easily create your in-game economy.

 ##Open Source
 The SOOMLA Project is an open source framework for mobile game economies.
 Its goal is to allow mobile game developers easier implementation of virtual currencies, virtual goods and in-app purchases.
 SOOMLA has decided to create and freely support The SOOMLA Project in order to provide the ultimate game economy solution for the mobile game dev community.
-[Learn more...](http://project.soom.la/)
+[Learn more...](http://soom.la/)

 Through our open source project you get a lot of game economy features like: economy data model, local storage, in-app purchasing interfaces to 3rd party providers, and various easy-to-use store related operations.